 Unfortunately, untrue.
-Manual processes don't scale as your business grows, and almost always end up costing more money than small business payroll software over time.
+Manual payment processes don't scale as your business grows, and almost always end up costing more money than small business payroll processing software over time.

 Consider the paperwork.
 When schedules, pay stubs (showing employees their take-home pay after federal taxes, health insurance deductions, etc.) and time-off balances are only available on paper, owners and managers become gatekeepers.

 It's an unwelcome distraction for management and a source of frustration for employees.
 Don’t forget, costs don’t just have to be monetary.
 This myth could be costing you time, employee morale or other resources you value.

 One way to make it better for everyone is choosing a payroll provider that offers employee self-service — meaning your people have access to, and responsibility for, their own requests and information.

 Everyone runs their lives from their phones...a fact we’re sure is irritating after the fifth reminder to your staff to stop watching TikToks or carrying on lengthy text conversations during shifts.

 So why not empower your employees by giving them access to their own data?
 They can review their PTO, benefits administration, direct deposit paystubs and more via a user-friendly online mobile portal.
 It will save you time and they'll appreciate the freedom.